The TEGERNSEE holiday region lies on the edge of the Alps in beautiful Upper Bavaria.

 Saturday and Sunday 06:15 to 21:25

-Munich Airport is around an hour’s drive (90 km) from Lake Tegernsee.
+Munich Airport is about an hour’s drive (90 km) from Lake Tegernsee.
 There is a regular direct connection with the S-Bahn urban railway to Munich Hauptbahnhof train station.
-From there, you can either travel by train (operated by the BOB) or take the RVO bus service directly from Munich Hauptbahnhof station.
+From there, you can either travel by train (operated by the BRB) or take the RVO bus service directly from Munich Hauptbahnhof station.

 FROM A TO B AROUND LAKE TEGERNSEE

 TRAVEL BY BUS FOR FREE IN THE BAVARIAN OBERLAND

 Once you’ve arrived at your destination by Lake Tegernsee, you won’t need to drive another inch.
 Public transport in the region is very good and you can easily get from A to B, whether you’re going hiking, to a museum in a neighbouring town or out for an evening meal on the other side of the lake.
 Enquire at your accommodation or the local tourist information centre about bus times.

 If you’re staying at a accommodation that participates in the TegernseeCard or Gästekarte (visitor ticket) schemes, you can even use the buses around the lake free of charge.
 All you need to do is show the bus driver your TegernseeCard or Gästekarte visitor ticket when you board the bus.